 When a PCF client service is configured, FWA sessions automatically attempt to contact the PCF.
 Use the following command to configure a dynamic policy in the ADB and bypass PCF for specific sessions.

-'''

-configure mobile-gateway profile authentication-database entry dynamic-policy
+configure mobile-gateway profile authentication-database entry dynamic-policy configure mobile-gateway pdn apn pcf-selection

-'''

 You can also configure per DNN parameters using commands in the following context: